kzvdar42/lexer-fortran/README.md

 * Question mark `?` is parsed as a one that is allowed in the language, but no usage of it was actually found.
 * FORTRAN95 has kind type parameters for literal constants, but our lexer parses them as individual id tokens, so we left them for the syntax analiser to consider.
 * No generalization of functions was applied, but places where changes could be done are obviously pointed by comments and docs.
+* We aggregated all numeric constants into `TNumber` token
-* All number signs (except the exponent sign in `Real`) are left for the syntax analyzer as unary operators.
+* All number signs (except the exponent sign inside `TNumber`) are left for the syntax analyzer as unary operators.
 * Complex numbers, like `(3.5, -2.17e-5)` are left to the syntax anayzer (it is easy to handle them by syntax also).
 * `Character` - name of datatype in Fortran, which is equivalent to a single character or a sequence of characters (actually - string).
 ## Short Haskell introduction